Janarion Grant

-Janarion Grant (born November 20, 1993) is an American professional football player who is a return specialist for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-He won the 107th Grey Cup with the Blue Bombers when they defeated the Hamilton Tiger-Cats 33–12.
-He played college football at Rutgers and signed with the Baltimore Ravens as an undrafted free agent in 2018.
+Janarion Grant (born November 20, 1993) is an American professional football return specialist for the Toronto Argonauts of the Canadian Football League (CFL).
+He is a three-time Grey Cup champion after winning with the Winnipeg Blue Bombers in 2019 and 2021 and with the Argonauts in 2024.
+He played college football for the Rutgers Scarlet Knights and signed with the Baltimore Ravens of the National Football League (NFL) as an undrafted free agent in 2018.

 College career

-Grant attended and played college football at Rutgers from 2013 to 2017.
+Grant attended and played college football for the Rutgers Scarlet Knights from 2013 to 2017.
 He was a returner in college over five seasons.
 He recorded 115 kick returns for 2,857 net yards and five kick return touchdowns to go along with 52 punt returns for 588 net yards and three punt return touchdowns.